schastny/shortcuts/outlook.md

 ###Navigation while the keyboard focus is in the reading pane
 Key  | Meaning
 -----  | ----
-Arrows, PageUp/PageDown  | Scroll the document viewport Alt+Arrows, Alt+PageUp/PageDown, Ctrl+./,  | Select the previous next message, keeping the focus in the reading pane Ctrl+Y  | Jump to a Folder
+Arrows, PgUp/PgDown  | Scroll the document viewport Alt+Arrows, Alt+PgUp/PgDown, Ctrl+./,  | Select the previous next message, keeping the focus in the reading pane Ctrl+Y  | Jump to a Folder
-Ctrl+6  | Open Folder List (if it is collapsed) or focus it if it is open Ctrl+Shift+1-9  | define your custom quick steps to quickly file a message to a folder and mark it as read or flagged.
+Ctrl+Shift+1-9  | define your custom quick steps to quickly file a message to a folder and mark it as read or flagged.
 To set up a "jump to next unread" shortcut, see the instructions here.